 4. Worksheet to help gain Self-Awareness Through STEAM by Dr. Becker-Phelps.

-The apptivity book is a companion to the So Worthy App available soon.
+The book is a companion to our free So Worthy App available May 2020.